En5id3/Store_traffice/README.md

 --------------------Running the code for People Counter--------------------
 >>Use command :
-python people_counter.py --input [Location of the Videos]
+python people_counter.py --videos [Location of the Videos]

 --------------------Running the code for Gender Prediction--------------------